Coast Guard, DHS.

 Many non-VMRS vessels transit the length of the St. Marys River governed by the speed rules in § 162.117(g).
 These vessels generally include private vessels under 20 meters.
 As non-VMRS users, these vessels are not required to report their speed to the VTS St. Marys River.
 Additionally, unlike commercial vessels of 20 meters or more, these vessels are not required to operate with AIS, the prevalent means of reporting location, course, and speed to VTS St. Marys River.
 Because the VTS St. Marys River cannot track these non-VMRS vessels, it cannot and does not enforce the speed rules in § 162.117(g) on them.

 The speed rules in § 162.117(g) also impact the operational effectiveness of public response vessels in the St. Marys River.
-These vessels include small boats, generally under 20 meters, operated by the U.S. Coast Guard and federal, Canadian, state, and local partners.
+These vessels include small boats, generally under 20 meters, operated by the U.S. Coast Guard and Start Printed Page 24699federal, Canadian, state, and local partners.
 These small boats respond to pollution incidents, marine casualties, and perform search and rescue and law enforcement operations throughout the St. Marys River.
 These operations require public vessels to deploy and be on-scene rapidly.
 The speed rules impede response times and degrade operational effectiveness to the detriment of the boating public and industry.

 Because the speed rules in 162.117(g) are not enforceable on non-VMRS users and impact operational effectiveness of public response boats, this rule proposes to exempt vessels under 20 meters (65 feet) from these speed rules.

 This proposed exemption is not anticipated to impact the St. Marys River VTS, VMRS, or its users.
 Additionally, it is not intended to relieve vessels under 20 meters from the responsibility to boat safely and exercise good seamanship.